bell07/bashscripts-backup_to_ssh/README.md

 The script is designed to run from client on cron.daily basis (using anacron)

 Result on Server:
-On server you get in the $BACKUPDIR/backup_[1-6] subdirectories with hard-linked full backups like rsnapshot does up to 6 copies.
+On server you get the $BACKUPDIR/backup_* subdirectories with hard-linked full backups like rsnapshot does it, up to BACKUPCOUNT copies.

 For newbies: Each of the dirs contains all files, but unchanged files consume the space once because of hardlink.